muskaankalra24/Smart-Contracts/Delegated-Voting/readme.md

 - Chairperson also has rights to pass on their powers to some other person.
 - The winning proposal is chosen on the basis of maximum votes.
 No winning proposal can be decided in case of a draw.
 - The total number of people, the number of people who were approved to vote and the number of people who actually voted can also be calculated.

+**This contract is an extended version of the Voting contract given in official Solidity documentation.**